mht3/relative_quest/README.md

 ### Test Example
-`relative_quest` takes a .ped file and a and .map file as input (both are required).
+`relative_quest` takes a .ped file and a .map file as input (both are required).
 Here are the commands you can run to create these files:

 To create .ped and .map files from bfiles, here is an example command: